RobMeades/watchdog/software/README.md

 ./watchdog
 ```

-To run with maximum debug, use:
+To run with maximum debug from [libcamera](https://libcamera.org/), use:

 ```
 LIBCAMERA_LOG_LEVELS=0 ./watchdog
 ```

-Otherwise, the default (log level 1) is to run with information, warning and error messages but not debug messages.
+Otherwise, the default (log level 1) is to run with information, warning and error messages from [libcamera](https://libcamera.org/) but not debug messages.

 # A Note On Developing
 I couldn't find a way to set up Github authentication (required to push code back to Github) on a 32-bit ARM Linux Raspberry Pi, which is what the PiZero2W is: most of the applications required to store authentication keys don't seem to be available for that platform combination and I didn't fancy compiling them myself.
 Since this is a simple application, a single source file, I just used `nano` as an editor on the Pi itself and had an `sftp` session running from a PC so that I could `get` the single source file I was working on from there and do all of the archive pushing stuff on the PC.
 The only thing to remember was to open the source file on the PC in something like [Notepad++](https://notepad-plus-plus.org/) and do an `Edit`->`EOL Conversion` to switch the file to Windows line-endings on the PC before doing any pushing.
+I guess you could equally do it the other way around: edit your `.c` file on the PC and `sftp`->`put` the file to the Pi before compiling, but if you do that then you will likely need to open the file in `nano` on the Pi and `CTRL-O` to write the file but press `ALT-D` before you press `<enter>` to commit the write in order to switch to the correct line endings.